Mayerch1/TheDiscordSoundboard/readme.md

 2. Rights to invite a bot to your server (only for setup)
 3. Internet Connection (obviously)
 4. Administrator rights (only if using installer, for setup)
-4. Some soundfiles to stream
+4. Some soundfiles to stream (or link to YT)

 <br/>